chengweixuan/Smollink/README.md

 This repository contains the Java Spring Boot Web Application that runs the RESTFUL backend API for Smollink.
 A mySQL database is used to store converted URLs.

 This Spring Boot Backend is deployed live at:  https://smollink-heroku.herokuapp.com/
+Endpoints for backend can be viewed [here](https://smollink-heroku.herokuapp.com/swagger-ui.html#/short-controller).

-The repository for the frontend component is found at: https://github.com/chengweixuan/smollink-front/
+Repository for the frontend component is found at: https://github.com/chengweixuan/smollink-front/

 ### Local Set Up